Garrus Vakarian: Character overview

 Garrus is a turian, an alien race with avian features, from a society which values discipline and possesses a strong sense of personal and collective honor.
 Turians resemble "humanoid birds or raptors"; they have an eagle-like head with the crest of a plumed bird, avian legs with bones jutting from their calves, and a carapace on their shoulder blades which protects them from the radiation on their homeworld Palaven.
-Design wise, Garrus wears a visor and has a blue-and-black theme to his armor.
-In Mass Effect 2, while in Omega, Garrus is seriously injured by a gunships's chain gun and rockets and so gains scars and a cracked armor.
+Designwise, Garrus wears a visor and has a blue-and-black theme to his armor.
+In Mass Effect 2, while in Omega, Garrus is seriously injured by a gunship's weapons, leaving him with scars and cracked armor.

-Despite initially being introduced as a C-Sec officer, Garrus despises rules and regulations, which leads him to try to join Commander Shepard's crew and leave C-Sec.
-In the first game, Executor Pallin describes him as a "very good" officer albeit one with a lack of patience, while Harkin describes him as a "hothead" who "still thinks he can change the world".
-Despite his rash decision making, Garrus will listen to what Shepard has to say.
+Despite initially being introduced as a C-Sec officer, Garrus despises rules and regulations, leading to his attempt to join Commander Shepard's crew and leave C-Sec.
+In the first game, Executor Pallin describes him as a "very good" officer, albeit one with a lack of patience, while Harkin describes him as a "hothead" who "still thinks he can change the world".
+Despite his rash decision-making, Garrus will listen to what Shepard has to say.
 Garrus can be influenced into being more receptive of rules and regulations, telling him that they help limit abuses of authority, or he can be encouraged to continue his loose cannon style of law-enforcement, telling him that regulations get in the way of dispensing justice.

-Garrus's voice actor, Brandon Keener, blamed C-Sec's "demoralizing" bureaucracy for his reticence.
-Keener said that Garrus had warmed up over the course of the games, due to his interactions with the Normandy crew.
-David Kates, a composer who worked on the Mass Effect franchise, described Garrus as having a conscience and wanting "to do good", and that he ultimately desired for both healing and justice.
-Kates similarly pointed to the fact that Garrus's conversations often had a warm sense to them, often displaying a wry sense of humor as Garrus was desperately trying to "be that person".
+Garrus' voice actor, Brandon Keener, blamed C-Sec's "demoralizing" bureaucracy for Garrus' reticence.
+Keener said that Garrus became more open and approachable over the course of the games, largely due to his interactions with the Normandy crew.
+David Kates, a composer who worked on the Mass Effect franchise, described Garrus as having a conscience and a desire "to do good", ultimately seeking both healing and justice.
+Kates similarly pointed to the fact that Garrus' conversations convey warmth, often displaying a wry sense of humor as Garrus was desperately trying to "be that person".